-With Christmas coming soon, I wanted to share one of my favorite holiday cookie recipes with you, these classic biscotti cookies.
-I love biscotti because they are crisp on the edges and just the tiniest bit soft in the center.
-You can easily flavor your biscotti with your favorite flavors.
-The best part about crunchy biscotti cookies is that they are perfect for dunking in a mug of coffee or tea!
+With Christmas coming soon, I want to share one of my favorite cookie recipes with you: biscotti!
+I love these biscotti because they are crisp on the edges and just the tiniest bit soft in the center, plus you can customize them with so many flavors and mix-ins.

-Biscotti on a plate with a cup of coffee.
+Biscotti served on a plate with a cup of coffee.

 What are biscotti?